CERN/CAiMIRA/caimira/docs/mkdocs/docs/code/dynamic_groups.md

         - the `number` interval is calculated from the `occupancy` group object as a total sum of the infected from all groups at each `presence` interval
         - the `activity' describes all the physical activities performed by the infected population throughout their presence.
-The type of physical activity is treated as a constant mixture of all the physical activities performed.
         - the `expiration' describes all the expiratory activities performed by the infected population throughout their presence.
 The type of expiratory activity is treated as a constant mixture of all the expiratory activities performed.